wp-plugins/events-manager-extended/readme.txt

 * Bugfix: the filtering threw an error when selecting multiple items
 * Bugfix: price can be a decimal number as well
 * Bugfix: the attendee list didn't return the correct number of booked seats
+* Bugfix: for the filter form, the selected items were not highlighted upon submit